University of Hawai'i Cancer Center Data Breach

 UH Cancer Center Security Incident: What Happened?

-The University of Hawaiʻi Cancer Center’s Epidemiology Division recently disclosed a cyberattack that occurred around August 31, 2025, potentially affecting approximately 87,493 Multiethnic Cohort (MEC) Study participants and around 1.15 million individuals from other records.
+The University of Hawaiʻi Cancer Center’s Epidemiology Division has disclosed a cyberattack that was discovered around August 31, 2025 and potentially affected approximately 87,493 Multiethnic Cohort (MEC) Study participants and around 1.15 million individuals from other records.

 Notification letters were sent to identified MEC participants on February 23, and the university is reaching out to others via email, public announcements, and a dedicated Cyberattack Information and Resource Website.

-The UH Cancer Center, recognized by the National Cancer Institute, is the only designated research organization in the Pacific among 73 in the U.S.
+The UH Cancer Center is the only research organization in the Pacific designated by the National Cancer Institute.

 What You Can Do After the UH Cancer Center Data Breach